 ► Simulation, Load/stress testing, Backend Development, Golang

 Currently we have various types of device simulators we use for testing our IoT platform.
 But using these simulators we still have a couple of problems/downsides:

-- Currently there is an administrative burden.
+- Currently there is a administrative burden.
 Simulator ID’s should be known before they can be used.
-In ideal situation the simulator platform should do all needed task to like provision and clean-up simulator IDs.
+In an ideal situation the simulator platform should do all tasks needed, like provisioning and clean-up simulator IDs.

-- Simulators run on one system which of course has a (yet not know) limit (will probably be around 2000), whereas we like to perform load-test with more than 10.0000 or 20.000 simulators.
+- Simulators run on one system which of course has a (yet not known) limit (will probably be around 2000), whereas we like to perform load-tests with more than 10.0000 or 20.000 simulators.

-- Having more simulators means think about forking the process and having a distributed simulator setup.
+- Having more simulators means thinking about forking the process and having a distributed simulator setup.

 - Have a ramp up for testing large number of simulators.